 Use The Skyscraper Technique to Take an Article Idea to The Next Level

 For example, maybe you’ll find curb appeal article or first time home buyer articles get the most shares.
 Check out those articles and see where you can do better.
 What crucial info are they missing?
 Is the writing fun and easy to read or boring and stiff?

 R&D for Video

 Don’t stop with your blog posts!
 Since video is so hot these days, check out popular videos other agents are making and create one of your own on a similar topic.
 A great resource for this is BombBomb’s recent list of the top 80 video real estate influencers.
 Check it out here.

-Why R&D Will Work Better Than Facebook in 2019
+Why R&D Will Work Better Than Facebook

 Simple.
 Companies like Zillow and Realtor.com spend millions on advertising and content creation.
 If they’re writing a blog post or creating a video, chances are they have a very good reason for doing it.

 There’s no way to soften the blow here so I’m just going to come out and say it.
 Owning your own website is almost always preferable to renting one.
 While sites from Real Geeks, Boomtown, or Chime look great and have tons of features there are benefits to owning your own site.